 International Academic Field Trips take on liability in addition to that normally associated with domestic field trips.
 Documenting your discussions with students on the hazards of the trip is essential so, whenever possible, instructions to students should be put in writing.

-In Addition, Risk Management recommends you include the following liability limiting tips in classroom discussions:
+When preparing for international travel as part of academic field trips, Risk Management recommends you include the following liability limiting tips in classroom discussions.

 - The University’s policy on the use of drugs and alcohol and associated legal concerns that may apply to the destination city/country.